 The 2019 ESPACOMP annual meeting in Porto will be preceded by a 3-day workshop on Adherence Data Analysis, on 19-21 November.
 This workshop expands on previous ESPACOMP training in order to provide more practical tools for researchers to learn and perform analyses of adherence data in a supportive environment and interactive manner.
 Adherence to medications is usually estimated based on three data sources: electronic monitoring (EM), electronic healthcare databases (prescription, dispensing or claims data; EHD), or self-report (SR).
 There are numerous options available for data processing, which make it difficult for individual researchers to select the most appropriate options for their research question and study context.
 Moreover, although generic methods of data processing can be adapted to adherence analyses, there are numerous specificities, which researchers need to take into account.
 This 3-day workshop aims to provide the theoretical structure and practical tools for researchers to design adherence studies and perform analysis of adherence data in a transparent and reproducible manner.
-The programme will focus on R, and cover R basics, adherence concepts, research design issues, hands-on demonstrations, and group and individual practice sessions on these three data sources.
+Data analysis will be performed using the statistical programming language R, and the programme cover R basics, adherence concepts, research design issues, hands-on demonstrations, and group and individual practice sessions on these three data sources.
 Participants will be able to use the example datasets and code provided, and also to adapt code for their own datasets and research needs.
-The workshop will be facilitated by Sam Allemann (Switzerland), Alexandra Dima (France), Isabella Locatelli (Switzerland), Marie Schneider (Switzerland), Bernard Vrijens (Belgium) and Ira Wilson (USA).
+The workshop will be facilitated by Samuel Allemann (Switzerland), Alexandra Dima (France), Isabella Locatelli (Switzerland), Marie Schneider (Switzerland), Bernard Vrijens (Belgium) and Ira Wilson (USA).

 This workshop is intended for researchers and advanced students interested to estimate adherence from electronic monitoring, electronic healthcare databases or self-report data.
 R experience is not required, basic training will be provided; likewise, we will provide a quick up-to-date overview of adherence concepts and measurement tools.